-The removal of mature trees would be coordinated through DDOT's UFD and performed in accordance with DDOT's Standard Specifications for Highways and Structures - Section 608 Trees, Shrubs, Vines and Ground Cover.
-The identification of mature Special Trees would be performed in accordance with the District's Tree Canopy Protection Amendment Act of 2016.
-Removal of certain trees from DDOT property would require a DDOT Special Tree Removal Permit, while removal of trees from NPS land would be authorized under NPS Special Use Permit for construction.
-Additionally, work done outside park property that may cause damage to species within park property (e.g., root damage) would be coordinated with NPS.
+The removal of mature trees would be coordinated through DDOT's UFD and performed in accordance with DDOT's Standard Specifications for Highways and Structures - Section 608 Trees, Shrubs, Vines and Ground Cover (DDOT, 2013).
+The removal of any tree with a circumference greater than 55 inches, except for tree of heaven (Ailanthus altissima), mulberry (Morus species), and Norway maple (Acer platanoides), would require a Special Tree Removal Permit from UFD.

+A tree survey was conducted of the project area to identify trees greater than four inches in diameter; however, continued coordination with NPS is required for any work that may have an effect on trees and shrubs with a diameter greater than half an inch within NPS-owned property.
+This includes work done outside Park property that may cause damage to species within Park property (e.g., root damage).